jhxetc/rman_log/README.md

     Runs the job each night at 11:59 using todays date and logs the output into our networker applogs directory with a date formatted logfile name.

 ## Usage:

+-s sid : Supply the sid of your Oracle DB.
+The only truly required option.

-### -d DD-MON-YY : Supply a date (will use today if option not set) must be in RMAN format i.e. 15-JUL-16
+-d DD-MON-YY : Supply a date (will use today if option not set) must be in RMAN format i.e. 15-JUL-16

-###  -u user : Supply the oracle OS user account (will use sidadm if option not set).
+-u user : Supply the oracle OS user account (will use sidadm if option not set).

-###  -R SESSION_RECID : if a RECID is supplied a STAMP must also be supplied.
+-R SESSION_RECID : if a RECID is supplied a STAMP must also be supplied.

-### -S SESSION_STAMP : With the STAMP and RECID you can get the full output of the specific job.
+-S SESSION_STAMP : With the STAMP and RECID you can get the full output of the specific job.
 Helpful when job status is not "COMPLETE"